 The commutator consists of two half-cylinders of smooth conducting material that are separated by small gaps.
 Each half-cylinder is connected to one end of the coil of wire, and the commutator rotates with the coil.
 Two stationary brushes, made of carbon, press against the spinning commutator.
 These brushes act as the terminals (outputs) of the direct current (DC) generator.

 As the commutator turns, contact with the brushes alternates between the two halves of the commutator switching the polarity.
 The switch made by the commutator happens the instant the voltage in the coil would normally reverse polarity.

 This ensures that the current produced no longer fluctuates between positive and negative, but continues in the same direction (given that the handle continues to be turned in the same direction.)
 This is direct current.

-The galvanometer will still show a movement from a peak back to zero and back up to the peak.
-Never does it reverse direction.
+The galvanometer will show a movement from a peak back to zero and back up to the peak.
+But never does it reverse direction.

 If you were to plot the voltage change through time for one complete 360° revolution of the handle, you would find the following: